Sample-Efficient Quantum State Tomography for Structured Quantum States in One Dimension: Introduction

 Extensive research efforts, both in algorithmic development \cite{hradil1997quantum,vrehavcek2001iterative,blume2010optimal,granade2016practical,lukens2020practical,blume2012robust,faist2016practical,kyrillidis2018provable,brandao2020fast, torlai2018neural,carleo2019machine,lohani2020machine} and theoretical analysis \cite{KuengACHA17,guctua2020fast,francca2021fast,liu2011universal, haah2017sample,voroninski2013quantum}, have been devoted to QST.
 For generic quantum states, the required state copies must grow exponentially with the number of qudits.
-This sampling complexity can be improved for low-rank density matrices \cite{haah2017sample,francca2021fast}, but it still grows exponentially with $n$.
+This sample complexity can be improved for low-rank density matrices \cite{o2016efficient,haah2017sample,francca2021fast}, but it still grows exponentially with $n$.
 To implement QST effectively on current quantum computers with over 100 qubits~\cite{preskill2018quantum,arute2019quantum,chow2021ibm}, it is important to exploit more compact structures within practical states of interest.
-A notable example is the class of states represented by matrix product operators (MPOs)\footnote{MPOs representing physical quantum states are also termed matrix product density operators (MPDO).}.
+A notable example is the class of states represented by matrix product operators (MPOs)\footnote{MPOs representing physical quantum states are also termed matrix product density operators (MPDOs), specifically designed for representing mixed states via density matrices.
+In contrast, matrix product states (MPSs) are used to represent pure states. }.
 The density matrix elements of such states can be expressed as the following matrix product \cite{werner2016positive,noh2020efficient}

 where $i_k$ ($k=1,2,\cdots n$) labels a basis of the $k$-th qubit, and $\mX_\ell^{i_\ell,j_\ell}\in \C^{r_{\ell-1}\times r_\ell}$ with $r_0 = r_\nqbit = 1$.
-The dimensions $\vr = (r_1,\ldots,r_{n-1})$ are often called the {\it bond dimensions}\footnote{It is also common to simply call $\overline{r} = \max\{r_1,\ldots,r_{n-1}\}$ the bond dimension.} of the MPO in quantum physics, though we may also call them the {\it MPO ranks}.
+The dimensions $\vr = (r_1,\ldots,r_{n-1})$ are often called the {\it bond dimensions} \footnote{It is also common to simply call $\overline{r} = \max\{r_1,\ldots,r_{n-1}\}$ the bond dimension.} of the MPO in quantum physics, though we may also call them the {\it MPO ranks}.
 An MPO comprises $nd^2$ matrices, each with a dimension of at most $\ol r \times \ol r$ where the matrix dimension $\ol r = \max_\ell r_\ell$ determines the efficiency of the representation.
 Thus, an MPO can be efficiently represented with $O(nd^2\ol r^2)$ number of parameters.
 The decomposition \eqref{DefOfMPO} is also mathematically equivalent to the tensor train (TT) decomposition used for compact representation of large tensors \cite{Oseledets11}.